CROCHET BASICS

 You can steam block afghan squares by placing a cloth over the square and steaming it with an iron.
 Do not press it... just work with the steam and then let the square lay flat until it cools.
 Be sure to use a cloth between the iron and the finished piece and be extra careful if you decide to block "acrylic" yarn items as it could melt if overheated.
 Some people block by just steaming over the piece without actually touching the iron to the project but if you decide to actually press the iron onto your project I suggest testing a scrap swatch first.

-Here's a page that explains blocking:
+This page explains blocking:

 CROCHET WITH BEADS